Unstoppable! 'Put on Your Sandals!' — Acts 12:7-8

 Today's Prayer

 O Father, our world needs your deliverance.
-We need your deliverance from our selfish and pig-headed ways.
-We need miraculous deliverance in treatments and vaccines to help us overcome infectious viral diseases.
-We need your Spirit to guide our efforts as we seek to overcome racism and the pain and division this evil has caused.
-We ask you to use us and give us the courage to bless our broken world.
+Many of your children are imprisoned and abused by hostile forces, militias, and governments.
+We pray for their deliverance.
+We also pray for your help in delivering us from our selfish and pig-headed ways.
+We need miraculous deliverance from the sin that holds us captive.
+We need your Spirit to guide our efforts as we seek to overcome racism and the pain and division that ethnic hatred has caused.
+We ask you to use us and give us the courage to bring your deliverance to our broken world, just as you brought deliverance to Peter from jail and impending death.
 In Jesus' name, I pray.
 Amen.

 Related Scripture Readings